Drivers' working hours: Regulations

-The daily driving time shall not exceed 9 hours.
-The daily driving time may be extended to at most 10 hours not more than twice during the week.
-The weekly driving time may not exceed 56 hours.
-In addition to this, a driver cannot exceed 90 hours driving in a fortnight.
-Within each period of 24 hours after the end of the previous daily rest period or weekly rest period a driver must take a new daily rest period.
+Within each period of 24 hours after the end of the previous daily/weekly rest period a driver must take a new daily rest period.
 An 11-hour (or more) daily rest is called a regular daily rest period.
 Alternatively, a driver can split a regular daily rest period into two periods.
 The first period must be at least 3 hours of uninterrupted rest and can be taken at any time during the day.
 The second must be at least 9 hours of uninterrupted rest, giving a total minimum rest of 12 hours.

 A driver may reduce his daily rest period to no less than 9 continuous hours, but this can be done no more than three times between any two weekly rest periods; no compensation for the reduction is required.
 A daily rest that is less than 11 hours but at least 9 hours long is called a reduced daily rest period.
-When a daily rest is taken, this may be taken in a vehicle, as long as it has suitable sleeping facilities and is stationary.